-In order to provide some liquidity to its shareholders, the Company targets to maintain a cash reserve (consisting of cash, near cash investments, and the Company's approved credit line) of approximately 5% of its net assets and such levels of cash reserves have been adequate to meet the needs of normal share redemption levels during the year.
-Management regularly monitors its available cash and credit line facility to ensure that sufficient cash reserves are maintained to meet shareholder redemption requests.
-As at June 30, 2018 the cash reserve was 3.9% (December 31, 2017 - 7.0%), which approximates the 5.0% target reserve.
+In order to provide some liquidity to its shareholders, the Company is required to maintain approximately 5% of its net assets in cash or near cash assets and such levels of cash reserves have been adequate to meet the needs of normal share redemption levels during the year.
+Management regularly monitors its available cash and credit line facility to ensure that the 5% cash reserve is maintained.
+As at June 30, 2018 and December 31, 2017, the Company has maintained the 5% cash reserve.
 For unusual circumstances, the Company has redemption policies in place to restrict the payout of share redemption at levels to match the normal repayment of the mortgages receivable.